Roaring Guns

-Roaring Guns is a 1944 short western film by director Jean Negulesco depicting hydraulic gold mining which became popular after the initial Gold Rush had ended and the devastating effects on the land from mud and water on local farmers.
+Roaring Guns is a 1944 short American Western film directed by Jean Negulesco and starring Robert Shayne and Virginia Patton.
+It was written by Clements Ripley, Ed Earl Repp, Robert Buckner and Warren Duff, and depicts hydraulic gold mining which became popular after the initial Gold Rush had ended and the devastating effects on the land from mud and water on local farmers.
 The 19 minute film uses miniature models for some of the flood scenes.
-The movie is considered an early film for the environmental movement.
+It is considered an early film for the environmental movement.